skwisgaarr8-9/se_project_react/README.md

 ## About the project

-This project is the eleventh project in Practicum's Software Engineering course.
-It is the second iteration of a project that will span several sprints.
-Here I add API calls to a mock server to allow the adding and deleting of clothing cards to the page.
-When the page is first rendered, an API call is made to get the clothing cards from the database based on the temperature.
-Routes have also been added, one for the main page and one for the profile page.
-When clicking on the profile name or profile avatar, the `<Profile>` component is rendered.
-Lastly, a `<ToggleSwitch>` component was added to allow users to switch between Celsius and Fahrenheit that when clicked will update the state of the current temperature unit.
-The temperature value will then update anywhere on the page where it is used.
+This project is the fourteenth project in Practicum's Software Engineering course.
+It is the third iteration of a project that will span several sprints.
+In this project, I connect the backend portion I spent the previous two projects working on to this front end project.
+This project also has some added functionality in that now users are able to register and log in.
+When doing so, API requests are sent to the backend server.
+Users are now able to edit their profile data, add cards, delete cards, and like cards.
+When a user logs in, a JSON web token is created and stored in local storage so that if the user returns without logging out, the user will not have to log in again.

 ## Technologies and Techniques